-The capital of the Sunshine State, the city of Brisbane promises good weather, good times and a family-friendly holiday feel.
+The capital of Australia’s Sunshine State, Queensland, the city of Brisbane promises good weather, good times and a family-friendly holiday feel.
 And it does not fail to deliver.

 Cruise along the river on a Kookaburra Showboat Cruise or head to Riverlife Adventure Centre at the base of the Kangaroo Point Cliffs for more active adventures including abseiling and rock climbing.
 Paddle a kayak or stand up paddleboard up river.
 Hire a Segway or strap on rollerblades to wheel your way along one of the city’s great waterfront bike paths.